Dealing with gym nerves

 No one wants to look lost, confused or foolish, falling all over themselves or trying made up exercises on the spot.

-Before venturing down to the gym, search the web for good beginner’s workout programs you can follow – or else research different exercise types and create your own workout plan.
+Before venturing down to the gym, check out our Starting Out at the Gym hub - there are plenty of helpful articles on there to help you on your journey – or else research different exercise types and create your own workout plan.